Windows NT 3.1: Included programs

 Windows NT 3.1, for the most part, comes with 32-bit versions of the components featured in Windows 3.1 and Windows for Workgroups.
 However, it also included applications specifically aimed at the needs of Windows NT, like the User Manager, the Performance Monitor, the Disk Administrator, the Event Viewer and the Backup application.
 The Advanced Server contained further, server-specific administration tools.
 Because Windows NT 3.1 is not DOS-based, a new 32-bit command-line processor, called CMD.EXE was included which was compatible with MS-DOS 5.0.
-For compatibility reasons, Windows NT 3.1 shipped with a few 16-bit applications, like Microsoft Write or EDLIN.
+For compatibility reasons, Windows NT 3.1 shipped with a few 16-bit applications, like Microsoft Write or Edlin.

 Windows NT 3.1, being an all-new operating system for which no previous MS-DOS based drivers could be used, includes a wealth of drivers for various common components and peripherals.
 This includes common SCSI devices like hard drives, CD-ROM drives, tape drives and image scanners, as well as ISA devices like graphics cards, sound cards and network cards.
-The EISA bus, is supported by Windows NT 3.1.
+The EISA bus is supported by Windows NT 3.1.
 The PCI bus, however, is not supported by kernel, but supported by third-party drivers.
 Windows NT 3.1 supports an uninterruptible power supply.
+Windows NT 3.1 also does not support ATAPI CD-ROMs; this arrived in its successor, Windows NT 3.5.

 Windows NT 3.1 could be installed either by using the CD-ROM and a provided boot disk, or by utilizing a set of twenty-two 3.5" floppies (twenty-three floppies for Advanced Server).
 Windows NT 3.1 could also be installed over the network.
 A coupon was included that made it possible to order a set of twenty-seven 5.25" floppies (or twenty-eight floppies for Advanced Server).
 Compared to the floppies, the CD-ROM contained additional drivers and applications.

-Windows NT 3.1 does not support ATAPI CD-ROMs.

 System requirements

 Windows NT 3.1 supports multiple platforms: Aside from the x86 architecture, it runs on computers with DEC Alpha or MIPS (R4000 and R4400) processors.

 Minimum system requirements on x86 systems include a 25 MHz 80386 processor, at least 12 megabytes of memory, 75 megabytes of hard drive space, and a VGA graphics card.
 RISC systems require 16 megabytes of memory, 92 megabytes of hard drive space, and a CD-ROM drive.
 The Advanced Server edition requires an 80386 processor with 16 megabytes of memory and 90 megabytes of hard drive space.
 On RISC systems, 110 megabytes of hard drive space is needed.

 Windows NT 3.1 supports dual processor systems, while the Advanced Server edition supports up to four processors.
-Due to an error in the processor detection routine, Windows NT 3.1 cannot be installed on Pentium II or newer processors.
+Due to an error in the processor detection routine, Windows NT 3.1 cannot be installed on Pentium Pro or newer sixth-generation processors.
 Microsoft never fixed the problem, but unofficial patches are available.